jayminwest/TeachNicheOfficial/ai_docs/issues/missing-signin-infinite-loading.md

 - The client components might be rendering before the auth context is fully initialized
 - The static server components might not be properly transitioning to their client counterparts
 - The client components don't implement the mounted state pattern consistently
+- Components using `useSearchParams()` are not properly wrapped in Suspense boundaries, causing entire pages to bail out of Server-Side Rendering

 ## Current Implementation Analysis